Aaron98990/ways-of-the-game/misconduct.md

 - slamming the ground with the hand(s)
 - kicking/throwing the ball away or holding/blocking it (could also be delay of the restart)
 - failing to leave the penalty area and being behind the penalty mark for a penalty kick (could also be delay of the restart)
-- complaining with no shirt on (tell them to go away - can't identify the player if it rises to dissent)
+- complaining with no shirt on or jersey number is not visible (tell them to go away - can't identify the player if it rises to dissent)

 If the referee decides to give a caution for dissent and wants to stop play, make sure there is no advantage.
 The restart would be an indirect free kick at the spot of the offense.